-- Addition of square footage to the home;

-- Home renovations;

-- A dwelling where the owner refuses portable modification;

-- The modification in a rented residence that is not portable;

-- · Purchase of locks;

-- Modification during new construction;

-- Roof repair or roof replacement,

-- Central air conditioning,

-- Swimming pools, hot tubs; spas, saunas

-- Items that meet the definition exclusions for general utility to non-disabled individuals;

-- Replacement of equipment that has not been properly used, has been lost or purposely damaged per written documentation or through observation;

-- Computer desk and other furniture; and

-- items that meet the definition exclusions for recreational in nature

-\$13,000 over the 5-year cycle of the waiver

-Specify whether the service may be provided by (check each that applies):
+Addition of squa re footage to the home; Home renovation • A dwelling where the owner refuses portable modification; n in a rented residence that is not portable; Purchase of lock Modification due ring new construction; Roof repair or roof replacement,Central air conditioning, Central air conditioning, Swimming pools, hot tubs; spas, saunas Swimming pools, not tuos; spas, saunas Items that meet the definition exclusions for general utility to non-disabled individuals; • Replacement of equipment that has not been properly used, has been lost or purposely damaged per written documentation or through observation; and other furniture; and • items that meet t he definition exclusions for recreational in nature \$28,000 over the 5-: year cycle of the waiver The Waiver Service Fee Schedule can be accessed using this link: cenowservices.com/fee_schedules. clinical coverage policy for the waiver program may be accessed using this link: lhhs.gov/providers/program-specific-clinical-coverage-policies.
+Service Delivery M ethod (check each that applies): e service may be provided by (check each that applies): esponsible Person Provider Specificat ions: Provider Categor ' Agency Durable medical equipment provider Agency Independent Contractor Annondia C. I Participant Services